 3. Change your screen resolution.

-Newer laptops and monitors support very high screen resolutions like 1920×1080, 2560×1440, or even higher.
+Newer laptops and monitors support very high screen resolutions up to 5120×2880 or even higher.
 The problem is, your audience will likely not view your video at that same, gorgeous, full-screen resolution.
 Consider that many people may watch your video on a mobile device.
-And when your video is viewed at HD resolution (1280×720), the text and other items in your video may be too tiny to be legible.
+And when your video is viewed at smaller sizes, text and other items in your video may become too tiny to be legible.

 One easy way to handle this is to simply change your screen resolution to 1280×720 before recording your screen actions.
 This is still HD video resolution, but will ensure legibility when your video is viewed on smaller screens (like mobile devices).

 4. Increase the size of your cursor.

 Even if you record at 1280×720, your mouse cursor can still appear very tiny, which makes it difficult for your viewers to follow your onscreen motions.
 If you use a Mac, go to: System Preferences > Accessibility and increase the Cursor Size to “Large” before recording.
 This will make it easier for your viewers to follow your onscreen actions as you move your mouse around the screen.

 5. Install the SmoothScroll extension for Chrome.

 It’s disorienting to watch a screencast in which the presenter instantly jumps up and down the screen.
 This makes it nearly impossible to follow onscreen actions.
 The SmoothScroll extension for Chrome slows down your scrolling actions, easing your screen up and down smoothly when you scroll with the mouse wheel or the keyboard.
 I nearly always use the arrow keys, or Page Up/Down keys to scroll precisely and smoothly to the portion of the screen I wish to highlight.
 This helps your viewers to more easily follow your onscreen actions, plus it adds a degree of professional polish to your final video.

 Animated Intros and Outros

 You don’t need to invest in an expensive piece of software to create gorgeous animations for the intro and outro of your videos.

 Both ScreenFlow and Camtasia include handy editing tools that enable you to create simple animation effects like fades and zooms.
 Sometimes, that’s all that’s needed, and simple is always best.